 \section{Charged AdS Schwarzschild black hole}

-We next consider the case of charged AdS geometries to test the observations made in the previous section on pure-AdS: naked-singular geometries which though being dominant in partition function in some cases gets eventually discarded in the Picard-Lefschetz analysis of path-integral and small size sub-dominant blackhole geometries despite being relevant drops out from the path-integral due to homology-averaging.
+We next consider the case of charged AdS geometries to test the observations made in the previous section on pure-AdS: naked-singular geometries, although being dominant in partition function in some cases, are eventually discarded in the Picard-Lefschetz analysis and small size sub-dominant blackhole geometries despite being relevant, drops out from the partition function due to homology-averaging.